 Optic Nerve & Nerve Fiber Layer

 Think of the optic nerve as the conduit for nerve impulses between the retina and the brain.
 It is composed of hundreds of thousands of nerve axons.
 These nerve axons originate within the retina and are called the retinal nerve fiber layer when they are within the eye.
 Our doctors will examine both the optic nerve and the retinal nerve fiber layer.
 We look at many characteristics of the optic nerve, the most important being what is termed as the cup to disc ratio.
 This is a number between a 0 and a 1 with the higher number being of greater risk.
 As glaucoma progresses the number gets larger as more and more of the nerve fibers that travel through the optic nerve are damaged.
 There are also many technological advances in the field of glaucoma that are allowing us to assess changes at a cellular level and detect changes many years earlier than in the past.
 The most advanced technology called ocular coherence tomography (OCT) is utilized at BFE to assess changes in the optic nerve and nerve fiber layer.

 The eye is a dynamic organ in that it is filled with a fluid called aqueous humor that is continually being produced and drained from within the eye.
 The intraocular pressure (discussed below) is a function of the balance of fluid production and drainage.
 During your exam, one of our doctors will examine the drain if the eye using a special diagnostic lens.

 Intraocular Pressure & Corneal Thickness

-In later phases of the disease various specialized peripheral fields tests are also employed.
+In later phases of the disease, various specialized peripheral field tests are also employed.
 These tests evaluate the degree of functional vision loss that is occurring with the progression of the disease.